KDE/digikam-doc/export_tools/local_export.rst

     :alt: Export to Local Computer dialog in digiKam
     :align: center

-    The Export to Local Computer dialog.
+    The Export to Local Storage dialog.

 Export Dialog Overview
 ----------------------

-The **Export to Local Computer** dialog is divided into two main sections:
+The **Export to Local Storage** dialog is divided into two main sections:

 - **Left Panel:** Displays a list of files selected for export.
 By default, the tool includes the currently selected items from the icon-view.
 Use the **+** button to add more items to the list.
 - **Right Panel:** Configure the export settings, including the target location and file behavior.